deitch/aws-asg-roller/README.md

 * `ROLLER_DELETE_LOCAL_DATA`: If set to `false` (default), will not reclaim a node until there are no pods with [emptyDir](https://kubernetes.io/docs/concepts/storage/volumes/#emptydir) running on the node; if set to `true`, will continue to terminate the pod and delete the local data before reclaiming the node.
 The default is `false` to maintain backward compatibility.
 * `ROLLER_CHECK_DELAY`: Time, in seconds, between checks of ASG status.
 * `ROLLER_CAN_INCREASE_MAX`: If set to `true`, will increase the ASG maximum size to accommodate the increase in desired count.
 If set to `false`, will instead error when desired is higher than max.
+* `ROLLER_ORIGINAL_DESIRED_ON_TAG`: If set to `true`, will store the original desired value of the ASG as a tag on the ASG, with the key `aws-asg-roller/OriginalDesired`.
+This helps maintain state in the situation where the process terminates.
 * `ROLLER_VERBOSE`: If set to `true`, will increase verbosity of logs.
 * `KUBECONFIG`: Path to kubernetes config file for authenticating to the kubernetes cluster.
 Required only if `ROLLER_KUBERNETES` is `true` and we are not operating in a kubernetes cluster.